uiucsn/Astro-ORACLE/README.md

 For more information, please read the our paper - https://ui.adsabs.harvard.edu/abs/2025arXiv250101496S/abstract

-If you use any of this code in your own work, please cite the associated paper using the following
+If you use any of this code in your own work, please cite the associated paper and software using the following

 ```
 @ARTICLE{2025arXiv250101496S,